Writers and their experience of life in the City of London

 Meet the colleagues who ensured Shakespeare’s plays were saved for posterity, and the priest poet who almost lost it all for love.

 Our daily walks run from the City Information Centre, just south of St Paul's.
 You need to book via Eventbrite to secure you place.
 Note: the cut-off time for booking our daily walks is 21:00hrs the night before.
 If we don't have any bookings then the walk will not take place.
-Read our policy on Refunds.
-Our weekly walks have individual booking pages and earlier cut-off times, please see the individual listing.

 This unique site is now open for this season of tours.
 Find out more.